i-vinit-s/RexzDocs/Commands/ArtificialIntelligence/index.md

 ---

 ## Gpt Command
-Ask OpenAI chatbot a question.
+Ask chatbot a question. (using fine-tune model of gemma)

 ### Description
 Allows users to interact with the AI-powered chatbot integrated into RexZ.